 - Choral Union (Richard Nance, Conductor): Choral Union is one of America’s finest community choruses.
 A number of PLU alumni sing in this choir, along with faculty, staff and students.
 The eighty members come to rehearsal each Monday evening from all over the Puget Sound area.
 Choral Union sings three or four concerts each year, and tours internationally every three or four years.
 Repertoire focuses on larger choral masterworks, but the choir also sings programs of high-level shorter choral works.
 Choral Union occasionally joins with other PLU ensembles for concerts, and collaborates with other community and professional ensembles such as the Tacoma Youth Chorus and the Northwest Sinfonietta.
 The choir has performed for such prestigious events as the American Choral Directors National Convention (San Antonio 2001), the Cambridge Summer Music Festival (Cambridge, England 2005), and the World Harp Congress (Geneva, Switzerland 2002).

 Choral Music Curriculum

-The Department of Music at PLU offers four music degrees: the Bachelor of Music in Performance, the Bachelor of Music Education, the Bachelor of Musical Arts, and the Bachelor of Arts in Music.
+The School of Music, Theatre & Dance at PLU offers four music degrees: the Bachelor of Music in Performance, the Bachelor of Music Education, the Bachelor of Musical Arts, and the Bachelor of Arts in Music.
 Our students experience a thorough curriculum, taught by a highly qualified and cohesive full-time and adjunct faculty.
 Highlights of the choral music education degree include courses in elementary music methods and materials, secondary choral methods, secondary choral literature, vocal pedagogy, and four semesters of conducting.
 This is one of the most extensive undergraduate choral music education degrees available.
 PLU graduates are consistently placed in outstanding elementary and secondary school choral music positions.